abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 If the method in parent is private and thus not accessible, then any of the above rules don't matter since its not overriding.
 ```

-**Covariant return types**: Rule 4 above. `CharSequence` can be overriden by `String` type (narrower) but not the other way round since `CharSequence` is parent interface of `String` class. **NOTE - This is NOT AUTOBOXING or UNBOXING** unlike Overloading.
+**Covariant return types**: Rule 4 above. `CharSequence` can be overriden by `String` type (narrower) but not the other way round since `CharSequence` is parent interface of `String` class. **NOTE - This is NOT AUTOBOXING or UNBOXING** and thus primitives and their corresponding wrapper classes are incompatible here!.

-Overriding a method replaces the parent method on all reference variables except `super`:
+**Overriding a method replaces the parent method on all reference variables except `super`**:
 ```java
 public class MyClass {
     int a = 8;